westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 # Updated Memory Connected Design

+Open Questions:
+- How would someone pick a collection, if they are storing the same data across many collections, e.g. partitioned by user.
+  - Option 1, add a Collections class where you can get one first and then do crud on it.
+  - Option 2, add a collection name parameter to each method, like we have now.
+- How do we change the key of a record for azure search before writing without updating the passed in model.
+  - This should be done in a decorator, and not in the main class.
+If someone really wants this, they can layer it on top, and there can be multiple solutions, e.g. changed passed in model, clone using serialization.

 ## Context and Problem Statement

 Semantic Kernel has a collection of connectors to popular Vector databases e.g. Azure AI Search, Chroma, Milvus, ...